byn9826/Thousanday-React/README.md

 }
 ```
 ###<b>11.2 Get the new content from multi-Editit</b>
-If you used more than one Editit in same page, you have to define the name params:
+If you used more than one Editit in same page, you have to define the name params,bind with a function:
 ```
 <Editit content={item.comment} name="0" front="Note: " max="50" edit={this.editContent.bind(this)} />
 ```